Lakshman-kumar-121/GestureXpress-KT/README.md

 ## Development Timeline

-GestureXpress was developed as a final year project from January 1, 2023, to April 1, 2024.
+GestureXpress was developed as a final year project from January 1, 2023, to (continuing..) .
 The project involved extensive research, design, development, and testing phases to ensure a high-quality user experience.

 ## Debug Mode